 02 of 09

 Kelly Plantation offers splendid golf; it's ranked No. 1 on GolfAdvisor.com.
 But its stunning scenery will give you a whole different kind of thrill.
-It's located on Choctawhatchee Bay, and native magnolias and palmettos dot its waterfront and bayous.
+Located on Choctawhatchee Bay, the course's native magnolias and palmettos dot its waterfront and bayous.
 So while you're standing around waiting for others to take their shots, you can take in a quintessentially beautiful Florida Panhandle scene.

 03 of 09